Mero0077/Mero0077/README.md

 <p align="center">
 A Mechatronics grad from the German University in Cairo, blending backend engineering with real business sense.
 <br><br>
-🚀 Scaled e-commerce brands to six figures in sales (2018–2022).
-Now focused on building robust backend systems with .NET Core, C#, CQRS, and clean architecture.
+🚀 Scaled global e-commerce brands in the USA and Europe to six-figure monthly sales.
+Now focused on building robust backend systems with .NET Core, C#, CQRS, and clean architecture.”
 </p>

 ---